Martinsville police searching for suspect after man shot in the chest

-MARTINSVILLE - Martinsville Police are searching for a suspect after a man was shot in the chest.
+MARTINSVILLE, Va. - Martinsville police are searching for a suspect after a man was shot in the chest.

 Police said the shooting happened in the 1600 block of Rivermont Heights Road around 11 p.m.
 Saturday.